Functional Information Decomposition: A First-Principles Approach to Analyzing Functional Relationships: FID examples using complete functions

+The total synergy of $0.63765$ bits indicates that the future state of a cell depends predominantly on joint configurations of multiple neighbors rather than on any single cell alone.
+The solo-synergy values show that neighboring cells are approximately $3.5\times$ more predictive of the next state than the focal cell itself.

-\subsection{example: Probabilistic Function}
+\subsection{Example: Probabilistic Function}

 The previous examples demonstrated the decomposition for simple, well-known logical operations.
 We now examine a more complex probabilistic function, where the provided inputs do not fully account for the entropy of the output.
-This system consists of three binary inputs $X_0, X_1, X_2$ and a discrete output $Y \in \{0,1,2,3\}$, described in table~\ref{tab:prob_tpm}.
+This system consists of three binary inputs $X_1, X_2, X_3$ and a discrete output $Y \in \{0,1,2,3\}$, with the mapping:

-The FID values are reported in table~\ref{tab:prob_fid_report}.
-In this function, the entropy of Y (the output) is $1.9527$ bits, while the total information is only $1.3627$.
-Recall that the total information is I(X;Y) (mutual information between inputs and the output).
-Since the function is probabilistic, the inputs can not fully account for the entropy of the output.
-In this case, the residual output entropy of $0.5900$ is either the result of missing input influence, measurement error, or randomness inherent to the system.